bigmlcom/python/docs/index.rst

-Local clusters provide also methods for the significant operations that can be done using clusters: finding the centroid assigned to a certain data point, sorting centroids according to its distance to a data point, summarizing the centroids intra-distances and inter-distances and also finding the closest points to a given one.
+Local clusters provide also methods for the significant operations that can be done using clusters: finding the centroid assigned to a certain data point, sorting centroids according to their distance to a data point, summarizing the centroids intra-distances and inter-distances and also finding the closest points to a given one.
 The `Local Centroids <#local-centroids>`_ and the